Cultivating vibrant, unique spaces, ranging from a city block to entire economic centers, that attract and benefit residents, businesses, and visitors

 Recreation and Aquatics

-Citywide network of on-street and off-street bike lanes
+Citywide network of on-street and off-street multi-use paths

 This data set provides information on the city network of bike lanes and multi-use paths.
 More about the City's Bike and Pedestrian Program.